 Get Bsale Alerts

-In South Australia, there are currently hundreds of businesses listed for sale on Bsale.
+In South Australia, there are hundreds of businesses listed for sale on Bsale.
 Buying an existing business allows you to buy elements such as established systems, processes, client databases, distribution channels, branding and more.
-To find a business for sale in SA, simply start typing South Australia into the location and hit ‘Go’; you can then narrow it down by keyword, category or price.
-It's a good idea to save your search results and listings so you can easily find them later.
-Once you have found a suitable business, you can contact the seller via the form.
-They may request you complete an NDA to keep the business details confidential.
-You can then discuss the business further and conduct due diligence.
+To find a business for sale simply start typing South Australia into the location and hit ‘Go’; you can then narrow it down by keyword, category or price.

 State or Government nomination is required if you wish to migrate to SA on a business visa.
 It is important to work with a business broker and migration lawyer to ensure you are meeting the visa’s eligibility requirements.

-Full details of current visa options can be found on Skilled and Business Migration SA.
+Full details of current visa options > Skilled and Business Migration SA.

 Stamp duty no longer applies to the sale or transfer of a business in South Australia.
 It was abolished on 18 June 2015 by Revenue SA.
 However, stamp duty will still apply on the transfer of land or a motor vehicle that is included as part of the sale of a business.
 Stamp duty is payable within two months.
-If you are transferring land, you can obtain an estimate of the stamp duty payable here.
+If you are transferring land, you can obtain an estimate of the stamp duty payable on > Revenue SA.